spped2000/GroqDiscordAssistant/README.md

 ---

-Made with ❤️ using Hikari, Lightbulb, and Groq
+Made with ❤️ using Hikari, Lightbulb, PydanticAI, and Groq